 The next Fellowship opening will be from September 2015 to August 2017.
 Applications will be accepted in the fall of 2014.
 To receive an update when we start accepting applications, join our mailing list.

-The Georgetown Center on National Security and the Law is pleased to announce a new two-year National Security Law Fellowship designed for a highly-qualified academic law graduate specializing in national security law who intends to pursue an academic career.
+The Georgetown Center on National Security and the Law hosts a two-year National Security Law Fellowship designed for a highly-qualified law school graduate specializing in national security law who intends to pursue an academic career.
 We seek applicants who have demonstrated an aptitude for independent scholarly research, as demonstrated by their scholarly work in law school, research related to other graduate degree programs, and/or their professional activities after law school.
 The Fellow's time will be spent producing significant scholarship for publication.
 The Fellow can propose to teach a seminar, which will be handled on a case by case basis.
 The Fellow also will contribute to the intellectual life of the Center, by regularly contributing commentary to the Security Law Brief blog run by the Center, and will have the opportunity to take part in the Georgetown Law Fellows' Collaborative in preparation for the academic job market.
 The position is designed for individuals intending to go onto the legal academic job market within two years.

 The Fellow will be in residence at Georgetown Law Center for a two-year period.
 The Fellowship will permit the Fellow to complete a year of research and writing before applying to teaching positions.
 During the Fellow's tenure at Georgetown, he or she will be expected to produce at least one major academic piece of scholarship on a national security-related topic.
 The Fellow will be mentored by the faculty associated with the Center, and will work closely with his or her mentors in the development of the major writing project.